 When should I call a professional for AC maintenance?

-You should call a professional if you detect signs that go beyond basic maintenance, such as refrigerant leaks, complex electrical issues, or if the repair requires specialized tools and knowledge.
+You should call a professional if you notice signs beyond basic maintenance, such as refrigerant leaks, complex electrical issues, or repairs that require specialized tools and knowledge.
 In these cases, it’s safer and more efficient to hire an expert technician.

 Can you provide me with some expert AC maintenance tips?

-Experts recommend scheduling regular maintenance checks, utilizing a programmable thermostat for increased efficiency, sealing ductwork leaks, and considering an upgrade if your unit is old and inefficient.
+Experts recommend scheduling regular maintenance checks, using a programmable thermostat to improve efficiency, sealing ductwork leaks, and considering an upgrade if your unit is old and inefficient.
 They also recommend keeping both the indoor and outdoor units clean for optimal performance.

 What are the ideal thermostat settings for my AC?